 At Newchurch Primary School, we are passionate about teaching the right children the right stuff at the right time in order to achieve the highest possible standards of language and literacy.
 We strive to equip pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 Children are encouraged to exercise perseverance as they learn to read fluently and with good understanding, developing the habit of reading widely and often, for both pleasure and information.
 All children are given equal opportunities to acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language.
-Texts are chosen across the school to celebrate our rich and varied literary heritage.
-All children are taught to believe that proficiency in writing is ‘mission possible’.
-Resilience is essential as children learn to write clearly, accurately and coherently - adapting their language and style for a range of contexts, purposes and audiences.
+Texts are chosen across the school to celebrate our rich and varied literary heritage and to reflect the nine protected characteristics.
+All children are taught to believe that proficiency in reading is ‘mission possible’.
+Resilience is essential as children learn to read fluently, accurately and for meaning.
+We want our younger children to learn to read well so that our older children can read to learn!
 Children use discussion as a powerful learning tool and are taught to become proficient in clearly explaining their understanding and ideas. - For more information about Reading at our school, please contact Mrs Buckingham via the school office.

-Resources:Clarify Inference Language for Effect Monitor and Summarise Reading at Newchurch Respond and Explain Select and Retrieve Themes and Conventions Word Reading
+Resources:Clarify Inference Language for Effect Monitor and Summarise Reading at Newchurch Reading Principles Respond and Explain Select and Retrieve Themes and Conventions Word Reading

 At Newchurch, we believe that being able to express your thoughts and ideas is a crucial part of being a human being.
 We strive to help our children develop into articulate and imaginative communicators, who are well-equipped with the basic skills they need to become effective communicators.
 Therefore, the ability of our pupils to speak well and make themselves understood is a non-negotiable and we encourage our pupils to speak grammatically correctly and with good diction.
 As writing is another form of communication, we aim to ensure all of our children develop a genuine love of language and the written word, through a text-based approach; this links closely to the way we teach reading, as the text that we use in writing lessons, where possible, is the same text as the one that we use in reading lessons.
 We take great care to ensure that we only pick rich, well-written texts as a model for the children.
 Careful links are made across the curriculum to ensure that children’s English learning is relevant and meaningful: where possible linking our reading, writing and the topic that we are covering in other areas of the curriculum.
 We ensure that children develop an understanding of how widely writing is used in everyday life and, therefore, how important and useful the skills are that they are learning.
 Our intentions in writing are for children to; write for a purpose, see themselves as real writers, take ownership of their writing, see writing as an interesting and enjoyable process and acquire the ability to organise and plan their written work.
 For more information about Writing at our school, please contact Miss Hygate via the school office.